 Waste less food by remaking your leftovers!

 Have leftover baked potatoes?
 Dice them up and fry them in a skillet for breakfast the next day.
+Here is my recipe for the most addicting pan-fried potatoes.

 Try to be creative on how you can remake your leftovers into new meals.